RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 ### I

 [In deciding the crucial question of whether the TV station had a privilege to film and televise Zacchini's performance, the Ohio Supreme Court relied on [*Time, Inc.* v. *Hill,* (S.Ct.
-1967),](http://scholar.google.com/scholar_case?case=13178370409068522665) a case involving First Amendment limitations on state tort actions.
-It read both *Hill* and [*New York Times Co.* v. *Sullivan,* (S.Ct.
+1967),](http://scholar.google.com/scholar_case?case=13178370409068522665) a case involving First Amendment limitations on state tort actions, the U.S. Supreme court read both *Hill* and [*New York Times Co.* v. *Sullivan,* (S.Ct.
 1964),](http://scholar.google.com/scholar_case?case=10183527771703896207) to stand for the proposition that "the press has a privilege to report matters of legitimate public interest even though such reports might intrude on matters otherwise private," and concluded, therefore, that the press is also "privileged when an individual seeks to publicly exploit his talents while keeping the benefits private."
 The privilege thus exists in cases "where appropriation of a right of publicity is claimed."
 The Ohio Supreme Court concluded that "since the gravamen of the issue in this case is not whether the degree of intrusion is reasonable, but whether *First Amendment principles* require that the right of privacy give way to the public right to be informed of matters of public interest and concern, the concept of privilege seems the more useful and appropriate one."]

 ###  II